Veranstaltungskalender

 If you are unable to attend an event, please inform us promptly via e-mail.
 This way you are allowing your colleagues the opportunity to participate and you help us to maintain the quality of our Further Education Program.
 Thank you!

-The event will be held in English and run for two days, on October 23 and 24, 2025.
+The event will be held in English and run for one day, on May 4, 2026.

 Technical requirements: To participate in this event, you need a stable internet connection, a webcam and a microphone.
 Participants will receive further detailed information regarding the online-platform prior to the event.